SAP-samples/low-code-applications/exercises/rap/exercises/ex1/README.md

    39. Pick the *ZSHOPPINGCART* package.
 Expand *Cloud Communication Management->Communication Scenario* and click on *Z_SHOPPINGCART_SCEN* to show the details in the editor on the right.
 Switch to the *Inbound* tab and press *Add* there.

-   > **Issue**
+   > *Potential blocking issue**
    > As a number of people might access this scenario at the same time and want to add their service to it, it might be temporarily blocked by another user at the time you want to change it.
 In this case you have to wait for the user to be finished with this step for your turn.

    ![ShoppingCartScenario](images/ShoppingCartScenario.png)